Skip to main content

 Rectification of errors or omissions suffered in declarations already submitted

-It may happen that, once the Personal Income Tax return has been submitted, whether it consists of a self-assessment or a duly confirmed draft declaration, the taxpayer notices errors or omissions in the declared data.
-The procedure for rectifying such anomalies is different, depending on whether the errors or omissions have caused harm to the Public Treasury or to the taxpayer themselves.
+It may happen that, once the IRPF declaration has been submitted, whether it consists of a self-assessment or a duly confirmed draft declaration, the taxpayer notices errors or omissions in the declared data.
+The procedure for correcting such anomalies is different, depending on whether the errors or omissions have caused harm to the Treasury or to the taxpayer.

 Errors or omissions to the detriment of the Public Treasury

-The procedure for regularizing tax situations derived from errors or omissions suffered in declarations already submitted that have caused damage to the Public Treasury, is discussed in Chapter 18 in the section " Regularization through the presentation of complementary self-assessment ".
+The procedure for regularizing tax situations arising from errors or omissions in declarations already submitted that have caused harm to the Treasury is discussed in Chapter 18 in the section " Regularization through the submission of a supplementary self-assessment ".

 Errors or omissions to the detriment of the taxpayer

-If the taxpayer improperly declared any exempt income, calculated amounts in excess of what was due, forgot to deduct any fiscally admissible expense or omitted any reduction or deduction to which he was entitled and, consequently, his legitimate interests have been damaged, may request rectification of said self-assessment in accordance with the procedure discussed in Chapter 18.
+If the taxpayer has improperly declared any exempt income, computed amounts in excess of those due, forgot to deduct any tax-admissible expense or omitted any reduction or deduction to which he was entitled and, consequently, his legitimate interests have been harmed, he may request the rectification of said self-assessment in accordance with the procedure discussed in Chapter 18.

-It is allowed to request the rectification of self-assessment of the Personal Income Tax through the tax return itself, when the taxpayer has made errors or omissions that determine a greater refund in their favor or a lower income, which may This rectification request must be made for the 2020 tax period, not only through Renta Web but also through the presentation programs developed by third parties.
+It is permitted to request a rectification of self-assessment of IRPF through the tax return itself, when the taxpayer has made errors or omissions that determine a greater refund in his/her favor or a lower income, and this rectification request can be made, for the 2020 tax period, not only through Renta Web but also through presentation programs developed by third parties.

-Note: If the taxpayer wishes to request rectification of their self-assessment for the 2020 financial year, they must check box [127] of the declaration.
-Once marked, the self-assessment acts as a written request for rectification of the self-assessment, in accordance with the provisions of article 67 bis of the Personal Income Tax Regulations .
+Note: If the taxpayer wishes to request a correction of his/her self-assessment for the 2020 financial year, he/she must check box [127] on the declaration.
+Once marked, the self-assessment acts as a written request for rectification of the self-assessment, in accordance with the provisions of article 67 bis of the IRPF Regulations.